-Chronic liver diseases (CLD) are diseases of long duration and slow progression and represent a major public health issue.
-Hepatic fibrosis and cirrhosis are the final outcomes of CLD and have been associated with hepatitis B and C viral infection, alcohol drinking, and non-alcoholic fatty liver disease including non-alcoholic steatohepatitis.
-More recently, environmental pollutants have been reported to exacerbe liver diseases, and growing impact of CLD in industrialized countries has pointed out the role of occupational lifestyle and environmental pollution in promoting these pathologies.
+Chronic liver diseases (CLDs) are diseases of long duration and slow progression and represent a major public health issue.
+Hepatic fibrosis and cirrhosis are the final outcomes of CLDs and have been associated with hepatitis B and C viral infection, alcohol drinking, and non-alcoholic fatty liver disease including non-alcoholic steatohepatitis.
+More recently, environmental pollutants have been reported to exacerbate liver diseases, and growing impact of CLDs in industrialized countries has pointed out the role of occupational lifestyle and environmental pollution in promoting these pathologies.

 Our projects contribute to a larger “fibrexpo” program that aims to understand both how the exposome affects the development of fibrosis and in turn how fibrosis affects the hepatic response to environmental contaminants.